Oil falls 1% as investors reassess Mideast risks

-NEW YORK (Reuters) - Oil prices fell about 1% on Tuesday, surrendering some of the gains of recent days as investors reconsidered the likelihood of immediate supply disruptions in the Middle East after the United States killed a top Iranian military commander last week.
+NEW YORK (Reuters) - Oil prices fell about 1% on Tuesday, surrendering some recent gains as investors reconsidered the likelihood of immediate supply disruptions in the Middle East after the United States killed a top Iranian military commander last week.

-Prices surged during the previous two sessions, with Brent reaching its highest since September while WTI rose to its strongest since April.

-The gains were on fears of escalating conflict and potential Middle East supply disruptions after the Jan.
-3 Baghdad drone strike that killed Qassem Soleimani, head of Iran’s elite Quds Force.
-Iran has vowed strong revenge.
+Prices surged during the previous two sessions on fears of escalating conflict and potential Middle East supply disruptions after a Jan.
+3 Baghdad drone strike killed Qassem Soleimani, head of Iran’s elite Quds Force, and Iran vowed revenge.
+Brent reached its highest since September while WTI rose to its strongest since April.

 “The expansion in geo-risk premium related to Iran appears to be running out of steam as the complex seems to be taking a ‘wait and see’ attitude ahead of possible Iranian retaliation to last week’s events,” Jim Ritterbusch, president of trading advisory firm Ritterbusch and Associates, said in a note.

-Consultancy Eurasia Group said that Iran is likely to focus more narrowly on U.S. military targets rather than energy targets.
+Consultancy Eurasia Group said Iran probably would focus on U.S. military targets rather than energy targets.

 “That’s not to say it won’t continue low-level harassment of commercial shipping or regional energy infrastructure, but these activities will not be severe,” it added.